-In the worst-case scenario, the loan can be terminated after three years and still have the benefit of receiving a minimum 14% investment return.
+In the worst-case scenario, the loan can be terminated after two years and still have the benefit of receiving a minimum 14% investment return.

 So it’s a win-win situation that will see more social capital available and will help promote the translation and commercialisation of our world-class research”

 – Antony Cohen, Chairman - AUSiMED